How to register a business name

 If your business name application was in progress on the 28 May 2012 (when the national Business Names Register came into effect), you will need to contact the state or territory agency you applied to.
 For example, in Queensland, you would contact the Office of Fair Trading.

-- Visit ABLIS (Australian Business Licence and Information Service) or contact the Business Support Services team to find out what other registrations and licences you need for your business.
+- Visit ABLIS (Australian Business Licence and Information Service) to find out what other registrations, permits or licences you may need for your business.

 - Last reviewed